defnetrcan/AI-ML-PROJECT/README.md

 # Conclusion

 ## Key Take Aways
 In this project, the performances of Linear Regression, Decision Tree, and Random Forest are compared for the prediction of the Happiness Index based on the socio-economic indicators.
-Indeed, by the results presented, the best model for the data at hand, giving the least MSE and with the best R² score, indicating capability of capture of non-linear relationships of variable interactions and robust to generalized to new data.
+By the results presented, the best model for the data, giving the least MSE and with the best R² score, indicating capability of capture of non-linear relationships of variable interactions and robust to generalized to new data.
 Decision Tree, with the use of depth control in order to avoid overfitting, showed a moderate performance.
 The baseline model, Linear Regression, had the worst performance since it failed to model the non-linear relationships of the features in the data.
-This project also emphasizes the usage of ensemble methods such as Random Forest when it comes to datasets containing complex interactions between features.
+Our winner model handling our dataset was Random Forest, as it performed the best and has a great capability to handle complex nonlinear datasets.

 ## Unanswered Questions and Future Work
-Despite the promising results, some questions remain unanswered.
-The project did not consider other advanced ensemble methods such as Gradient Boosting or XGBoost, which can provide even better predictive performance.
+Despite the results, we had some questions remain unanswered.
+Our project did not consider other advanced ensemble methods such as Gradient Boosting, which can provide even better predictive performance.
 Again, feature engineering consisted of scaling and cleaning; domain knowledge-based transformations or additional features may prove helpful toward model accuracy.
-Lastly, the given dataset is assumed to be complete and representative, but the analysis could be validated by larger and more diverse datasets in order to guarantee applicability.
+Lastly, our dataset is assumed to be complete and representative, but the analysis could be validated by larger and more diverse datasets in order to guarantee applicability.

-Some possible directions for future work:
+Here are some possible directions for future work:

-1. **Hyperparameter Optimization**: Extend tuning to include additional hyperparameters and advanced techniques like Bayesian optimization.
+1. **Hyperparameter Optimization**: We might extend tuning to include additional hyperparameters and advanced techniques like Bayesian optimization.

-2. **Feature Engineering**: Introduce new features, interaction terms, or feature selection techniques to improve model insights and accuracy.
+2. **Feature Engineering**: We can introduce new features, interaction terms, or feature selection techniques to improve model insights and accuracy.

-3. **Alternative Models**: Evaluate Gradient Boosting, XGBoost, or neural networks to compare against Random Forest.
+3. **Alternative Models**: We can evaluate Gradient Boosting, or neural networks to compare against Random Forest.
-4. **Explainability**: Employ techniques such as SHAP or LIME to better understand model predictions and which features are most influential.